keithalewis/papers/ftapirl.md

 In mathematical finance, the solution seems to be to come up with a more obfuscated theory that practitioners cannot possibly understand.

 Delbaen - Schachermeyer.
-Shave my eyebrows if you can even state the theorem.

-Impressed by Emanuel Derman's talk about Spinoza.

-Fischer Black (no Nobel for dead guys) vocabulary.

-What is arbitrage?

-What is a hedge?

-(Charlie Sanford Bankers Trust copper Hunt brothers
-"I thought you had it hedged!")

-How do we come up with a theory people who use it to run a business can understand?

-If you need a PhD in math to understand a trade, you probably shouldn't be doing it. --Deane Yang
+"If you need a PhD in math to understand a trade, you probably shouldn't be doing it." --Deane Yang

+I wanted a theory people who use it to run a business can comprehend and can be implmented on a computer to give results they find useful.

+So I came up with one.

+It is a rigorous mathematical theory that can be applied to valuing, hedging, and assessing the risk of any instrument.

+It is simpler to implement on a computer than the classical theory.

+It can be taught in Mathematical Finance programs.

+It provides knobs required for IRL application.